nanvel/blog/2015/12/swift-notes.md

 $R1: String = "This is long name of Ryuko Matoi"
 ```

-You can prevent a method, property, pr subscript from being overriden by marking it as final:
+You can prevent a method, property, pr subscript from being overridden by marking it as final:
 ```bash
   1> class Name {
   2.   var fname = "Ryuko"